gaurangdave/mnist_cnn/README.md

 3.  **Advanced Training:** Utilizing Keras callbacks for efficient training and model checkpointing.
 4.  **Model Conversion & Deployment:** Converting the final model to a web-friendly format and deploying it for real-time, in-browser predictions.

+## Demo
+🔗 Try it yourself!
+I'd love for you to see the speed difference in the live [demo](https://gaurangdave.me/portfolio/mnist-digit-recognition-cnn/demo)

 ## ✅ Solution Details

 ### 🧮 Performance Measure